← All posts

 June 17 - making Loupe leave my box: portability, a brand, and a public site

-This was a pivot day.
-Loupe has been a personal one-off — a photo culling tool wired to exactly my setup.
-Today I decided to aim it at other people who want to self-host it, and then spent the rest of the day paying down everything that assumption had let me get away with.
+The thing that clicked today: Loupe has been a personal one-off, a photo culling tool wired to exactly my setup, and today I decided to aim it at other people who want to self-host it, then spent the rest of the day paying down everything that assumption had let me get away with.
 Six threads, one throughline: make it portable, make it shareable, make it look like a product.

 Built / shipped